 Trump doesn’t own the CDC.

-(Trump, Donald, R-Fla., U.S. president; White House news conference Q&A; 2/26/2020.) (blaming Democrats’ Wednesday debate comments for the previous Monday-Tuesday market crash)
+(Trump, Donald, R-Fla., U.S. president; news conference; White House; 2/26/2020.) (blaming Democrats’ Wednesday debate comments for the previous Monday-Tuesday market crash)

 — The coronavirus outbreak probably will not affect the U.S., which is “very, very ready” for it.

-— The U.S. has only about 15 infected people (this is a lie; the U.S. has over 60 cases), most of them are recovering nicely, and soon we’ll be at zero.
+— The U.S. only has about 15 infected people (this is a lie; the U.S. has over 60 cases), most of them are recovering nicely, and soon we’ll be at zero.

 — Mike Pence (someone with no public health experience, and even a negative record of reacting to the HIV outbreak while Indiana governor) will be placed in charge of coordinating the government’s response to the coronavirus outbreak.